karol-preiskorn/3d-inventory-ui/src/assets/README.md

 - [x] Add light/dark theme switch in `UI`
 - [ ] Use <https://formly.dev/> ?
 - [ ] Create blog on GitHub Pages or use <https://ultimasolution.pl>
+- [ ] Try use NgDoc to document how to use code https://medium.com/@askoropad/ngdoc-documentation-for-angular-projects-3f6ea8fc22b0